 The purchaser must be bona fide

-This means that the purchaser must act in good faith.
-This part of the rule seems to be duplicated by the requirement that the purchaser should not have notice of the right, and it is difficult to see what is added by this phrase.
-However, Lord Wilberforce in Midland Bank Trust Co.
-Ltd v Green AC 513 at p.
-528 considered that:
+This means that the purchaser must show that they acted in good faith in entering the transaction.
+This part of the rule seems to be duplicated by the requirement that the purchaser should not have notice of the right (see below), but in Midland Bank Trust Co Ltd v Green (1981), Lord Wilberforce stated that:

 The purchaser must give value